SamuelCarlos/react-calendar/README.md

 # React Challenge

-## How to deploy
+## How to run

-1. Create a .env file like .env.example and set up the variables.
+1. Create a file called .env which content matches .env.example and set up the variables values (if you don't have access to that, please, contact the responsibles for this project).
-2. Run `npm install` | `yarn install` to install all dependencies.
+2. Run `npm install` or `yarn install` to install all dependencies.
-3. Run `npm start` | `yarn start` to run the app locally.
+3. Run `npm start` or `yarn start` to run the app locally.
 4. You can find the project running on `localhost:3000`.

 # Developer notes